Monitoring Docker, OpenShift, Kubernetes - Version 5.24

 After that you can use Analytics to search the metrics in the index.

-Now you can use format @unixtimestamp
+Now you can use the format @unixtimestamp

-when configuring the application logs parsing.
+when configuring application log parsing.

 For example: